21 Best Monthly Billed Web Hosting Services 2020 (Updated September 2020)

 Whether you want to quickly try your hands at creating a website or start a short-term project, I hope you’ve found a suitable host in the list.

-Remember though, there is a reason why most hosts only offer yearly payments: it helps fund their services and allows them to offer great promotional prices.
+Remember though, there is a reason why most hosts only offer yearly payments; it helps fund their services and allows them to offer greater promotional prices.

-That’s how quality hosts like Bluehost are able to offer super low prices.
+That’s how quality hosts like Bluehost are able to offer super low prices from $2.95 per month.

 Ready to start an online business?
 Check out my recommended resources.